 There are several levels of awareness involved in cultivating emotional balance (as straightforward as these may seem, for many people they do not come easily or naturally):

 Emotional balance is facilitated by practicing emotional regulation and distress tolerance.
 Emotional regulation relates to identifying the emotions that are being felt in the moment, and observing them without being overwhelmed by them.
-Emotional regulation skills include self-soothing activities that help to reduce emotional intensity and provide a calming effect, such as: meditation, intentional breathing, yoga, listening to music you enjoy, progressive muscle relaxation, taking a walk or a hike, reading something pleasurable or spiritual, singing a favorite song, exercising, visualizing a comforting/relaxing image, journaling, etc.
+Emotional regulation skills include self-soothing activities that help to reduce emotional intensity and provide a calming effect, such as meditation, intentional breathing, yoga, listening to music you enjoy, progressive muscle relaxation, taking a walk or a hike, reading something pleasurable or spiritual, singing a favorite song, exercising, visualizing a relaxing image, and journaling.

 It is important to clarify that acceptance does not equal approval.
 We can learn to accept and co-exist with uncomfortable, distressing emotions when we don’t like them at all, and even when we dislike them intensely.

 The status of one’s emotional balance is never static; it is almost always in motion.
-It may be helpful to think of it in terms of a see-saw or teeter-totter, a piece of play equipment once common to school yards and public playgrounds.
-Typically, two children would sit on opposite ends of a wooden plank supported in the middle by a metal fulcrum and ride up and down so that as one end goes up the other end goes down.
-The end that is up then goes down and the end that was down goes up in alternating fashion.
+It may be helpful to think of it in terms of a see-saw or teeter-totter, a piece of play equipment once common to schoolyards and playgrounds.
+Typically, two children would sit on opposite ends of a wooden plank supported in the middle by a metal fulcrum and ride up and down so that as one end went up the other end went down.
+The end that was up then went down and the end that was down then went up in alternating fashion.
 Sometimes the movement of the see-saw is more extreme, rapidly fluctuating up and then down, and sometimes, it’s slower and more gradual.